HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 # Motivation
 [motivation]: #motivation

 Changing or implementing new features in a decentralized environment such as a blockchain poses challenges, as no central entity is capable of guaranteeing that every peer connected to the network is able to correctly interpret some new feature.
-When peers (that is, their client software) disagrees on how to handle features, for example consensus updates, a hard fork is created on the blockchain, splitting the network in two or more separate networks.
+When peers (that is, their client software) disagree on how to handle features, for example, consensus updates, a hard fork is created on the blockchain, splitting the network into two or more separate networks.

-Nonetheless, as a natural part of software engineering, updating the network is desired and necessary.
-Be it security updates changing consensus rules, or new innovative features such as Nano Contracts.
+Nonetheless, updating the network is a natural part of software engineering and is both desired and necessary.
+This includes security updates that change consensus rules or new innovative features such as Nano Contracts.
 For that, there should be a way to reliably release new features in a controlled manner, allowing time for peers to update themselves and support new features agreed by the community.

 We must have a way to add new features or changes in the protocol that don't become live as soon as the code is upgraded by users running full nodes.
-These features should begin in an "on hold" period, where they'll stay until some necessary, pre-defined criteria is met.
+These features should begin in an "on hold" period, where they'll stay until some necessary, pre-defined criteria are met.
 By the end of this period, the feature may or may not be activated.

-This is especially important for miners that are responsible for the network security, therefore we must create a way for them to signal that they are ready for a specific protocol upgrade.
+This is especially important for miners that are responsible for network security, therefore we must create a way for them to signal that they are ready for a specific protocol upgrade.

 # Guide-level explanation
 [Guide-level explanation]: #guide-level-explanation